ChrisWiegman/kana/README.md

 `kana destroy` will stop and destroy the current site.
 This is different than `stop` in that `stop` will leave the database and files it creates alone so you can start it again later.
 Once destroyed a site is irrecoverable.

+By default Kana will prompt you to confirm any site you wish to destroy.
+You can bypass the prompt by adding the `--force` flag to the destroy command.

 ## Open

 `kana open` will open the site in your default browser